 GDP Implicit Price Deflator - An inflationary measure intended to capture changes in the average price of goods and services in the U.S. Unlike the CPI-U, which measures changes in a fixed group of goods and services, the price deflator measures a changing mix of goods and services and includes consumer expenditures, private investment, government spending and exports net of imports.
+The GDP Implicit Price Deflator is available from the U.S. Department of Commerce, Bureau of Economic Statistics.

 General Fund - The largest fund in the state treasury, into which receipts from most major taxes are deposited (e.g., individual and corporate income, sales, cigarette and liquor, etc.).
 Most of the money in the General Fund is not earmarked for specific purposes.
 The General Fund is the major source of funding for education, health care and human services and other major functions of state government.
-(Also, see special funds.)
+(M.S.
+16A.54)(Also, see special funds.)